NamelessGroup/namelessbot/README.md

 Slashcommands are the implementation of Discords slash commands
 ### Recurring Tasks
 These are tasks that get repeated on a regular basis every 7 days on the same weekday.
+#### University Recurring Tasks
+This special kind of recurring task only gets executed on days, where lectures are held at KIT